 - 5) In an investigation of daylight savings time, researchers at the University of Colorado found 302 traffic deaths in 10 years for the Monday following the spring time change.
 On a regular Monday there are about 258 traffic deaths in 10 years.
 Does daylight savings time increase the number of traffic deaths?
-(Many countries are in the process of getting rid of the time change even though the Senate did vote to stop the time change the legislation seems to have stalled (as usual!)). - 6) Epistasis is a phenomenon in which one gene controls the expression of another.
+(Many countries are in the process of getting rid of the time change legislation seems to have stalled in our country (as usual!)). - 6) Epistasis is a phenomenon in which one gene controls the expression of another.
 In one case, a dihybrid cross should yield a 9:3:4 ratio.